 You can first check out for console errors on the production build of your site.
 If you are having the hydration error, you should see the following errors: "Minified React error #423" and "Minified React error #418".
 The error 418 tells you that the initial HTML does not match what React expects, and error 423 lets you know that hydration failed and that React switched to client rendering (abandoned the initial HTML).

 There are a couple more fixed on the React Hydration Error Explained in 2 Minutes article.

-Now when you open up the console on development build of your site (
+Now when you open up the console on the development build of your site (

 gatsby develop), you should see what the issue with the React render is.
 In my case, it was that I didn't include a

-<tbody>elements my table, and the errors went away and image flickering got fixed!
+<tbody>elements to my table, and the errors went away and the image flickering got fixed!